 - You can call our office and any staff member can assist you.

-- You can access Healow to pay on the patient portal desktop version.
+- You can access patient portal to pay.

 Why does PPG bill two codes?